I’m Debt Free! Now What? + My Debt Pay Off Journey

 It feels like the loooongest time that I have been paying off this debt, but in reality, it’s only been a few years.
 I can’t believe that I have done it, and all by myself too.

 The reason that it feels like a big chunk of my life is because after my daughter was born my income drastically dropped and I’ve been struggling ever since.
 When I got myself into debt, I wondered how on earth I was going to pay it off, when I already lived so frugally and had no spare cash.

 It really was quite bad now I look back!
-I was determined that my daughter would eat healthily – so meat every day, fruit and veg, no junk food – but this meant that I had to cut back myself, and for years I ate pretty much the two same meals for lunch and tea every day (plain pasta or homemade soup, if you’re interested!).
+I was determined that my daughter would eat healthily – so meat every day, fruit and veg, no junk food – but this meant that I had to cut back myself, and for years I ate pretty much the two same meals for lunch and tea every day (plain pasta or vegetable soup).